Neue Galerie New York

 The Neue Galerie New York (German for "New Gallery") is a museum of early twentieth-century German and Austrian art and design located in the William Starr Miller House at 86th Street and Fifth Avenue in New York City.
-Established in 2001, it is one of the most recent additions to New York City's famed Museum Mile, which runs from 83rd to 105th streets on Fifth Avenue in the Upper East Side of Manhattan.
+Established in 2001, it is one of the most recent additions to New York City's Museum Mile, which runs from 83rd to 105th streets on Fifth Avenue on the Upper East Side of Manhattan.

 History

 The museum was first conceived by two close friends: art dealer and museum exhibition organizer Serge Sabarsky, and entrepreneur, philanthropist, and art collector Ronald S. Lauder.
 The two men shared a passionate commitment to early twentieth-century German and Austrian art and design.
 They met in 1967, just before Sabarsky opened his Serge Sabarsky Gallery at 987 Madison Avenue.
-The gallery quickly earned a reputation as New York’s leading gallery for Austrian and German Expressionist art, and Lauder was a frequent visitor and client.
+The gallery quickly earned a reputation as New York's leading gallery for Austrian and German Expressionist art, and Lauder was a frequent visitor and client.
 Over the years, the two men discussed opening a museum to showcase the very best work from the period.
 When Sabarsky died in 1996, Lauder chose to carry on the task of creating Neue Galerie New York, as a tribute to his friend.